 In 2016, 2.9 million Americans suffered on the job illnesses or injuries and 5,190 men and women were killed according to the United States Bureau of Labor Statistics.

 These statistics are both frightening and overwhelming given the large number of workers on job sites around the U.S. Unfortunately, Texas leads the United States in workplace deaths and has done so for over two-thirds of the past 15 years and Houston has the second highest number of workplace deaths, behind only New York City.
-With OSHA having such limited resources, it is not realistic to depend on the federal or state governments to prevent oilfield or refinery workplace injuries or deaths.
+With OSHA having such limited resources, it is not realistic to depend on the federal or state governments to prevent refinery workplace injuries or deaths.

-On America’s Gulf Coast, workplace injuries and deaths often occur in the oilfield, in the many refineries located along our coast, and at construction sites throughout Texas.
+On America’s Gulf Coast, workplace injuries and deaths often occur in the many refineries located along our coast, and at construction sites throughout Texas.
 When such life-altering events occur, it is critical for the injured person or the family of the deceased to retain an industrial accident attorney as quickly as possible because the liable companies are certain to immediately begin their own investigation.

-Oilfield Injury Cases
+Refinery Injury Cases

-Basis of Oilfield Injury Cases
+Basis of Refinery Injury Cases

 - Lack of proper training or supervision;